mulle-c/mulle-vararg/README.md

 [NSString stringWithFormat:@"%d %f %lld", (char) 'x', (float) 0.2, 1848LL];
 ```

-could access the arguments as if they were in a struct like this
+could access the arguments as if they were embedded in a struct like this

 ```
 struct